This post may contain affiliate links. Please read my disclosure policy for more details.

 - Creamy vegan spinach soup

-If you make this tomato basil soup, let me know!
+If you make this tomato soup with potatoes, let me know!
 Leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!

 - 1/8 tsp black pepper, plus more to serve

 - Heat 1 tablespoon of olive oil in a large pot over low-medium heat.
-Add sliced onion and cook gently for about 5 minutes until soft and translucent.
+Add sliced onion, garlic, and cook gently for about 5-6 minutes until soft and translucent.
 Stir occasionally.

-- Add the tomatoes, the potatoes, vegetable broth, or hot water, salt, pepper, and stir to combine.
+- Add the tomatoes, cubed potatoes, vegetable broth (or hot water), salt, pepper, and stir to combine.
 Increase the heat to medium and bring to a simmer.
 Cook for 20 minutes, stirring occasionally.

 - Remove the pot from the heat and let it cool for a few minutes.
-Then transfer the mixture to a blender, stir through the basil leaves, another Tbsp of olive oil, and blend until smooth.
-Be careful and blend in batches, it's still hot.*
+Stir through the basil leaves, and blend until smooth.
+You can use a hand blender or you can transfer the soup to a blender (be careful and blend in batches, it's still hot.*)

 - Taste and make sure you're happy with the seasoning.

-- Serve warm or hot, with freshly ground pepper and crusty bread!
+- Serve the soup warm or hot, with freshly ground pepper, a drizzle of olive oil,⅓ and crusty bread!